-Ditto for the far more ambitous Evolution Unfolding in a Small Town in Western Pennsylvania (“How’s that for a title, Ma?”).
-This is probably unlike anything you’ve read or would be likely to read.
-It’s long, has no chapters, and details life in a no-way typical American town while also tying in to human evolution.
+Similarly for the far more ambitious Evolution Unfolding.
+It is probably unlike anything you’ve read or would be likely to read.
+It’s long, has no chapters, and details life in a no-way typical American town while also tying to outline and embrace human evolution.
 It features a scientist, pigmies, trolls, Native Americans, cultists, Chinese-Americans, Poles, anthropologists, a mad CIA operative, militant Amish, a retired mafia don, anti-nuke protestors, ghosts, black revolutionaries, the U.S. Army, an artist who paints only bridges, anthropomorphic possums and raccoons – and the Missing Link.

 More recent efforts include attempts at a police-procedural screenplay, an historical novel based on a 1900 murder in Philadelphia and, currently, the tale of a brilliant (math genius) young woman possessed of bizarre, unwanted mental abilities.
 Perhaps the most rewarding work, though: collaboration on a screenplay, based loosely on a fairy tale, with my daughter Caitlin.
 Cait’s taught me not only that collaboration is possible, but can be hugely rewarding.